kodeart/koded/docs/exception-handlers.md

 Register handler
 ----------------

-!!! warning "Register before routes"
+!!! warning "Register before routes() method"
     Order matters.
 It is required to register the custom exception handlers BEFORE the routes, otherwise they won't be handled if the request/route has been resolved.